Formulas for

 Everything you need to wire it into a sheet.

-How do I pull Menstrual Cycle Calculator into a spreadsheet?
+How do I pull Menstrual Cycle Calculator into Google Sheets?

 How many credits does each Menstrual Cycle Calculator cell cost?